-- a \$175 thousand decrease in accrued pension payable relates to the implementation of GASB No. 68 and the current year payment made for the New York State Retirement System pension plan. - a \$124 million liability was recorded for the fiscal year ended October 31, 2015, which includes fiscal 2015 PILOT related excess revenues to be transferred to the City, a decrease of \$1.1 million from the prior fiscal year provision of \$125.2 million. - a \$37.4 million liability was recorded which includes the fiscal year ended October 31, 2015 for payment under the 2010 agreement, a decrease \$5.7 million over the \$43.1 million which was charged to operations for the fiscal year ended October 31, 2014 and paid in May 2015. - a \$9.8 million decrease to \$315 million in total unearned revenue from \$325 million at October 31, 2014 primarily due to revenue recognized on leases, such as the Goldman lease (\$2.7 million), Sites 23 and 24 (\$3.3 million), and Site 16/17 (\$2.4 million), as well as other upfront lease payments received during prior years. - a \$5.6 million increase in total security and other deposits to \$27.6 million at October 31, 2015, primarily due to River and Warren (Site 19) converting from a rental to a condominium building during the current fiscal year.
-There are security deposits held for condominiums and not rentals. - a \$47 thousand net increase in OPEB liability for the Authority relating to the annual normal cost incurred for current employees and interest expense, offset by actual costs for retiree benefits paid.
-The Authority had an \$18.5 million OPEB liability at October 31, 2015.
-The annual required OPEB obligation is increased by normal costs for current employees and interest expense and offset by an amortization credit and the actual cost of retiree benefits paid during the year. - a \$2 million net increase in OPEB liability for the Conservancy relating to the annual normal cost incurred for current employees and interest expense, offset by actual costs for retiree benefits.
-The Conservancy had an \$15.8 million OPEB liability at October 31, 2015.
-The annual required OPEB obligation is increased by normal costs for current employees and interest expense. - a \$3.8 million decrease represents the current period amortization of the fair value of the bifurcated Swaps of \$70.1 million on October 23, 2013.
-The \$70.1 million is being amortized using the straightline method over the remaining life of the original 2003 bonds. - the interest rate swap agreements, which continue in effect and continue as an effective hedge, had a negative fair value of \$25.8 million at October 31, 2015, which was recorded as an asset and a deferred inflow of resources.
-The negative fair value of \$25.8 million is recorded as a deferred outflow of resources and a liability on the Authority's statement of net position.
-This value increased \$13.7 million, from a negative fair value of \$12 million at October 31, 2014. - a \$383 thousand decrease in 2009 Revenue Bonds outstanding relating to the retirement of principal of \$310 thousand and a \$73 thousand decrease due to the amortization of the net bond premium.. - a \$26.6 million decrease in 2013 Revenue Bonds outstanding relating to the payment of \$23.7 million and a \$2.9 million decrease due to the amortization of the net bond premium.
+- a \$1.8 million increase in accrued pension payable relates to the Authority's liability portion of the New York State pension plan. - a \$135.8 million liability was recorded for the fiscal year ended October 31, 2016, which includes fiscal 2016 PILOT-related excess revenues to be transferred to the City, an increase of \$11.8 million from the prior fiscal year provision of \$124 million. - a \$41.9 million liability was recorded for the fiscal year ended October 31, 2016, as an expected payment to the City under the provisions of the 2010 Agreement. - a \$7 million decrease to \$308 million in total unearned revenue from \$315 million at October 31, 2015 primarily due to revenue of \$11 million recognized on leases.
+The \$11 million decrease amount is offset by an upfront lease payment of \$4 million. - a \$108 thousand increase in total security and other deposits to \$27.7 million at October 31, 2016.
+Security deposits are held for condominiums and not rentals. - a \$1.9 million net increase in OPEB liability relating to the annual normal cost incurred for current employees and interest expense, offset by actual costs for retiree benefits paid.
+The Organization had a \$36.3 million OPEB liability at October 31, 2016.
+The annual required OPEB obligation is increased by normal costs for current employees and interest expense and offset by an amortization credit and the actual cost of retiree benefits paid during the year. - the interest rate swap agreements, which continue in effect and continue as an effective hedge, had a negative fair value of \$35 million at October 31, 2016.
+The negative fair value of \$35 million is recorded as a deferred outflow of resources and a liability on the Authority's statement of net position.
+This value increased \$9.2 million, from a negative fair value of \$25.8 million at October 31, 2015. - a \$3.8 million decrease in the imputed borrowing represents the current period amortization of the fair value of the bifurcated Swaps.
+The \$70.1 million is being amortized using the straight-line method over the remaining life of the original 2003 bonds. - a \$388 thousand decrease in 2009 Revenue Bonds outstanding relating to the payment of principal of \$315 thousand and a \$73 thousand decrease due to the amortization of the net bond premium. - a \$28.1 million decrease in 2013 Revenue Bonds outstanding relating to the payment of \$25.2 million and a \$2.9 million decrease due to the amortization of the net bond premium.